 - Snack on some of the wonderful offerings

-- Secure a safe ride home (public transit, taxi, dial-a-driver, a designated driver, etc) before you begin your socializing
+- Secure a safe ride home (public transit, taxi, a designated driver, etc) before you begin your socializing

 An alternative is to throw a non-alcohol event where the money not spent on alcohol is collected and donated to a special cause.